Free · Accurate · Always Updated

 3EPF - Provident Fund

 Employee: 12% of basic.
 Employer: 12% (3.67% to EPF + 8.33% to EPS).
-EPF interest rate 8.25% p.a. for FY 2024-25.
+EPF interest rate 8.25% p.a. (current rate).

 4ESI - Employee State Insurance